 - Local restrictions: Drivers should become familiar with any ordinances in effect in their local areas.
 Drivers should contact their local municipality to determine if there are additional laws governing the use of cell phones.

-If you are a victim of an accident in which the other person was distracted – such as texting and driving – trust our specialists in car wrecks and Cowboy alum Michael Irvin, and get in touch with the experienced team at Thompson Law as soon as you can.
+If you are a victim of an accident in which the other person was distracted – such as texting and driving – trust our specialists in car wrecks and Cowboy alum Michael Irvin, and contact Thompson Law as soon as you can.
 We offer obligation-free consultations during which time we will go through your claim details and explain all your legal options.
 Should you let us represent you, you will pay no fees unless we win your case.
-Contact us at 844-308-8180.
+Call Thompson Law today!